stevymonkam/CloudFormation-3-tiers/README.md

-### What is Terraform?
+### What is CloudFormation?

-Terraform is an open-source infrastructure as a code (IAC) tool that allows to create, manage & deploy the production-ready environment.
-Terraform codifies cloud APIs into declarative configuration files.
-Terraform can manage both existing service providers and custom in-house solutions.
+CloudFormation is an open-source infrastructure as code (IaC) service provided by AWS that allows you to create, manage, and deploy production-ready environments.
+CloudFormation codifies AWS resource configurations into declarative YAML or JSON templates.
+It enables you to manage both existing AWS services and custom resources in a secure, repeatable, and automated way.

 ![1](https://github.com/DhruvinSoni30/Terraform-AWS-3tier-Architecture/blob/main/1.png)